Car Accident Attorney

 Unfortunately, with so many vehicles on the road, car accidents have become a common occurrence.
 Distractions caused by smartphones have increased the number of car accidents and fatalities even more.

-After a car accident, you need an experienced law firm on your side.
+After a car accident, you need an experienced personal injury law firm on your side.
 That’s where Oaks Law Firm comes in.
-Our Sherman Oaks car accident attorneys can guide you through all aspects of your case.
+Our car accident lawyer can guide you through all aspects of your case.
+From our Sherman Oaks office, we help victims of truck accidents, motorcycle accidents, construction accidents, and brain injury accidents to name a few in Van Nuys, Encino, North Hollywood, and all surrounding areas.
 We can settle your case outside of court or prepare you for litigation.
 To schedule a free consultation, call (877) 539-5366 or fill out the online form.
 There is no fee unless you win your case.

 CALL TODAY!
 (877) 539-5366